How to Play Kakuro: The Complete Beginner's Guide (Rules, Grid + Strategies)

 Is Kakuro harder than Sudoku?

-Kakuro and Sudoku offer similar levels of difficulty.
+As logic puzzles go, Kakuro and Sudoku offer similar levels of difficulty.
 Kakuro requires both logic and basic arithmetic, which can make it feel harder for beginners.
 Learning the key combinations makes the Kakuro playing experience much easier.

 How many numbers are in Kakuro?